biorelated/biorelated.github.io/_posts/2015-05-31-on-science-and-humankind.md

 </p>

 My good friend Siwo, discussed some limitations of science in a [blog post](https://www.linkedin.com/pulse/understanding-limits-science-key-solving-grand-challenges-siwo?trk=hb_ntf_MEGAPHONE_ARTICLE_POST).
-He outlined some limitations of science that emanate from what he referred to as the fundamental human nature, limits of our current knowledge, and the extent of observable and measurable universe.
+He outlined limitations that emanate from human nature, limits in current knowledge, and the extent of observable and measurable universe.
 Some authorities claim that the limits science lie in the inability to:

 * Assess the aesthetic value of an object,